Driving without an MOT: What you need to know

 Can I drive to my MOT test without insurance or car tax?

-If you have a SORN, the same rules about getting to a test centre apply so the MOT must be pre-booked and the route should be as direct as is reasonably possible.
+If you have a SORN, the same rules about getting to a test centre apply so the MOT must be pre-booked and the route should be as direct as possible.

 How can I make sure I don’t forget my MOT?